 Guy's data suggest that once initial eruption has occurred, the canine lengthens quickly, the average length of exposed tooth increasing to an average of 17 mm (0.7 in.) by late December/early January and to 25 mm (1 in.) by March.
 It's shortly after this, during April/May, when the bucks are around 10 months old, that they begin to protrude below the upper lip and become discernible in the field.
 Where close observation is possible, such as under captive conditions, there is some suggestion that tusks can be detected as early as late winter, when bucks are only around six months old.

 According to Childerley's data, this rapid increase in size is initially a reflection of an increase in protrusion, the tusks being similar lengths at the end of November and end of December (around half-grown), followed by a rapid lengthening and increase in curvature.
-Once the animal is 14-18 months old (e.g. around the end of the following August/September) the base of the tooth begins to fill in, taking on a more rounded shape as the root begins to close.
+Once the animal is 14-18 months old (e.g., around the end of the following August/September) the base of the tooth begins to fill in, taking on a more rounded shape as the root begins to close.
 It appears from the observations of both Arnold Cooke and Paul Childerley that growth of the tusk after about two years is in the thickness of the root only.
-Consequently, old bucks may present with chipped and broken tusks protruding only a centimetre or so from the gum but with very thick roots.
-Indeed, damaged and even missing tusks are not uncommon in mature animals and, writing to Robert Swinhoe in 1871/72, Imperial Customs officer Howard Russell confessed that, given how often he found tusks to be damaged or absent, he initially thought they were deciduous until he examined the root of an extracted tusk.
+Indeed, writing in 1872, Victor Brooke noted how the canines, as they attain their maximum development, contract their pulp cavity to the point where it is obliterated in old bucks, while at the same time there is a gradual protrusion of the root of the tooth.
+Consequently, old bucks may present with chipped and broken tusks, which protrude only a centimetre or so from the gum, but with very thick roots.
+Certainly, damaged and even missing tusks are not uncommon in mature animals and, writing to Robert Swinhoe in 1871/72, Imperial Customs officer Howard Russell confessed that, given how often he found tusks to be damaged or absent, he initially thought they were deciduous until he examined the root of an extracted tusk.

 The root comprises an additional 1.5cm (0.6 in.) or so of the aforementioned canine lengths and in mature individuals the cervix, the juncture between the root and crown, is sometimes visible as a dark line running parallel just below the gum.
 Based on data given by Todd Wheeler in his chapter on sabre-toothed cats in The Other Saber-tooths: Scimitar-tooth Cats of the Western Hemisphere, published in 2011, the periodontal ligament covers about 17 mm of the root, which is around 21% of the total length of an 80 mm canine (24% of a 70 mm or 28% of 60 mm canine), which in turn suggests that, in mature bucks, 70-80% of the tusk protrudes below the gumline and 60-70% below the top lip.